 Why Choose BlueVine

-You would want to choose BlueVine is your financing requirements exceed $100,000.
-Generally, if your business generates larger or more frequent invoices, you might need access to more capital.
 Typical BlueVine customers are manufacturers, wholesalers, tech and software, professional service, subcontractors, and trucking.
 BlueVine does not issue loans to businesses in the medical or health care fields.

 You would also choose BlueVine if you don’t use an invoicing system compatible with Fundbox or you prefer not to integrate your system.
-You would, however, be required to create your invoices from BlueVine’s invoicing system.
+You would, however, be required to upload your invoices from BlueVine’s invoicing system.

 Fundbox operates a little differently than BlueVine – more along the lines of a traditional lender.
 Instead of advancing a percentage of the invoice and accepting repayment of the loan upon repayment of the invoice, Fundbox advances 100 percent of the invoice and repayment is made through weekly payments over 12 or 24 weeks.